EXHAUSTED AFTER A FULL NIGHT’S SLEEP

 • Low stamina throughout the day

-Some patients also experience post-exertional worsening, where activity leads to delayed symptom flares.
+Many patients also experience post-exertional worsening, where physical or cognitive effort leads to delayed symptom flares and prolonged recovery.

-This reflects a physiologic pattern—not lack of effort—and is seen in other neuroimmune conditions.
+This reflects a physiologic pattern—not lack of effort or motivation—and aligns with observations in other neuroimmune and post-infectious conditions.

 Why Sleep Studies Are Often Normal